SignalK/vedirect-serial-usb/README.md

 Set up the appropiate device on the settings page of this plugin in the Signal K server admin UI, for instance to `/dev/ttyUSB0` and enable the plugin.
 Your VE.Direct data will be available in Signal K format via various clients and apps.

+### Connections

+- USB: Enter device path e.g `/dev/ttyUSB0`
+- UDP: Enter `port` to listen, e.g. default `7878`.
+To use UDP, leave USB entry empty
+- TCP: Enter `host` and `port` to connect.
+To use TCP, leave both USB and UDP entries empty

+Ignore checksum option: If you need to ignore checksum, use this option

 ### License